mtamc/memo/src/db_maintenance/README.md

 We migrated from FaunaDB to MongoDB Atlas on 2022-10-10

-Currently, no scripts have been written for MongoDB.

-Examples might follow but hopefully we no longer need to manually mess with the DB.
+One script has been written to add missing duration data to DB entries:
+./mongodb_add_missing_durations.js

+## Backing up the production DB

+mongodump --uri="MONGODB_URL_GOES_HERE" --out=./mongobackup